CybermoddingKM/CybermoddingKM.github.io/README.md

 An option for user settings or preferences that lets users personalize their interaction with the app.

 An overview that displays updated data, like a favorite quotes list showing how the user interacted with the data.

+                       Version Changelog

+Enhancements:

+• Modified the quote generation logic in Next_Activity.java to support the new "None" filter option, enabling users to receive a random quote from any anime.

+Technical Improvements:

+• Improved the parsing logic in Next_Activity.java to ensure accurate extraction of anime titles for the filter dropdown, eliminating the inclusion of character names in the filter options.
+• Added the option to remove liked quotes.
+• Removed option for commenting and sharing quotes.